SenseNet/docs.sensenet.com/content/guides/admin ui.md

 ---
-title: "Getting started"
+title: "admin ui"
 metaTitle: "sensenet admin-ui - Getting started"
 metaDescription: "sensenet admin-ui - Getting started"
 ---

-sensenet has an admin ui to manage repos and do basic content management actions.
-In the following you can read about the different features of the admin surface.
+sensenet has an admin ui which enables you to connect to your repos and do basic content management actions.
+In the following you can learn about the different features of the admin surface.

 # Login